Ver1Sus/ml-digits/README.md

 # ML-digits
-FastAPI project (Python 3.9) with pretrained SVM.
+FastAPI project (Python 3.9) with a pretrained SVM (`app/api/v1/models/svm_digits_model.pkl`).
-Provides versionized routes for digit recognition from data-array, or picture (`image` group).
+Provides versioned routes for digit recognition from data arrays or images (`image` group).
-SQLite DB contain requests, prediction time, response, which used for analytic routes (`analytics` group).
+SQLite DB contains requests, prediction time, and responses, which are used for analytics routes (`analytics` group).
-Also, `healtcheck` for requirement monitoring
+Also, `healthcheck` route for monitoring system status.

 ## Project map
 ```